alinebiath/robot-framework-teste-api-fakerest/README.md

 # robot-test-api-rest

-Small demonstration of a test project to automate API Rest using Robot Framework.
+Small demonstration of a  project to automate API Rest tests using Robot Framework.

 Robot Framework is a Python-based, extensible keyword-driven test automation framework for end-to-end acceptance testing and acceptance-test-driven development (ATDD).
 Read more: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html